 Ages 8 to Adult

-Join Fiber Now Curator, Jill Parry, for a series of community workshops to coincide with the March 2019 exhibition.
-These FREE workshops give attendees a chance to participate on a piece that will be included in the exhibition.
-Using a variety of textiles, fabrics will be wrapped and torn to create texture and then sewn into stretched canvases.
-Canvases will be attached together to make a larger work.
-All are welcome, no experience necessary.
+Fiber Now Curator, Jill Parry, developed a series of community workshops to coincide with the March 2019 exhibition.
+These FREE workshops gave attendees a chance to participate on a piece that is now included in the exhibition.
+Using a variety of textiles, fabrics were wrapped and torn to create texture and then sewn into stretched canvases.
+Canvases were attached together to make a larger work.

 When I first started my journey into Fiber Arts in London in the late 70’s there was a distinct division between the art world and the craft world.
 Using textiles or textile techniques were considered craft.
 Today not only are galleries eager to show works in this medium but the Fiber Arts have exploded into the mainstream art world.
 Today’s artists use fiber to explore many of todays current concerns such as the environment, reflection of our current culture and political issues of the day.